NorskRegnesentral/skweak/README.md

 utils.display_entities(doc, "hmm")
 ```

-Obviously, to get the most out of `skweak`, you will need more labelling functions, and a larger corpus including as many documents as possible from your domain.
+Obviously, to get the most out of `skweak`, you will need more than three labelling functions.
+And, most importantly, you will need a larger corpus including as many documents as possible from your domain, so that the model can derive good estimates of the relative accuracy of each labelling function.

 ## Documentation